MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office-insider/deploy/configuration-manager.md

 If you already use Microsoft Configuration Manager (current branch) to deploy software in your organization, you can use it to install Microsoft 365 Insider on Windows devices.

-- You can use Configuration Manager to [install Microsoft 365 Insider when you do a new Office installation](#install-office-insider-when-you-do-a-new-office-installation).
+- You can use Configuration Manager to [install Microsoft 365 Insider when you do a new Office installation](#install-microsoft-365-insider-when-you-do-a-new-office-installation).
-- If you previously installed Office by using Configuration Manager, we recommend that you [follow these steps to change to Microsoft 365 Insider](#i-already-have-office-installed-do-i-need-to-go-through-all-these-steps-to-get-office-insider).
+- If you previously installed Office by using Configuration Manager, we recommend that you [follow these steps to change to Microsoft 365 Insider](#i-already-have-office-installed-do-i-need-to-go-through-all-these-steps-to-get-microsoft-365-insider).

-## Install Office Insider when you do a new Office installation
+## Install Microsoft 365 Insider when you do a new Office installation

 Follow these steps to use Configuration Manager (current branch) to install Microsoft 365 Insider on a Windows device that doesn't already have Office installed.
 These steps will also configure Office to get updates automatically from Microsoft directly from the internet, which is our recommendation.